3D Printer Policy

 EH&S has final authority over all safety issues and may immediately halt any operations or procedures it considers unsafe at any time at its discretion.

 EH&S is available to perform air monitoring and hazard assessments upon request.

 Principal Investigators (PI) and Managers with 3D printer oversight

-The PI and 3D printer managers are responsible for enforcing the provisions of this policy including compliance with the training requirements.
+The PI and 3D printer managers are responsible for enforcing the provisions of this policy including providing a set-up location meeting the ventilation requirements and for compliance with the training requirements.

 Print supervisors are responsible for providing required personal protective equipment (PPE) and enforcing its correct use.